Customize Consent Preferences

 Supporting Global Research Efforts

 The Genomics Unit’s most recent achievement is tied to the International Barcode of Life (iBOL) Consortium’s global biodiversity research program, BIOSCAN.
 It is the largest initiative ever undertaken in biodiversity genomics that is on target to deliver on its promise to assemble a DNA barcode library for two million species of animals, plants, and fungi by 2028.
-The CCDB has generated nearly 75% of the twelve million DNA barcode records that are now available.
-The Genomics Unit also curates extracted DNA from over eleven million specimens which represent nearly half a million species.
+The CCDB has generated nearly 75% of the twenty million DNA barcode records that are now available.
+The Genomics Unit also curates extracted DNA from over sixteen million specimens which represent nearly half a million species.
 The globally unique resource aids researchers around the globe to probe deeper into understanding of ecology, taxonomy, and evolution of biodiversity on the planet.
 In addition to the DNA archives and its involvement in BIOSCAN, the scientific impact of the Unit is evidenced by the number of papers published by its researchers and collaborators; Google Scholar indicates that it has been cited for analytical support in nearly 2000 publications.